KemanXiang/Python_Projects/00Portfolio_Projects/01SpaceX_Falcon9_1st_Stage_Success_Landing_Prediction/README.md

 ---

-## Research Contribution of the Portfolio Version
+## Research Contribution of the Portfolio

 The main contribution of this portfolio is methodological.

-It shows how a course-based analytics workflow can be upgraded into a more rigorous research-style project by:
+It shows a rigorous research-style project by:

 - validating each analytical stage;
 - preserving provenance across different historical data snapshots;
-- correcting fragile or misleading code;
 - maintaining reproducibility when live sources disappear;
 - separating descriptive findings from causal claims;
 - using stronger model-validation strategies;